c-toolbox/C-Play/docs/guides/remote/api.md

 # HTTP Web API

 It's up to you if you want the HTTP Web API of C-Play to be enabled or not.
 Just change the configuration file in "*data/http-server-conf.json*" to enable/disable the service at runtime.
-Here you can alos modify which port it should utilize.
+Here you can also modify which port it should utilize.

 All api commands are in form of HTTP Post, regardless of what it does, for simplicity.